dekoza/mtgpl/SNC.rst

    Enchanted creature has "Whenever this creature deals combat damage to a player, it connives."
 (Its controller draws a card, then discards a card.
 If they discarded a nonland card, they put a +1/+1 counter on this creature.)

+:mtgtip:`"Sleep with the Fishes"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/3/7/3742a0fb-4b86-49d6-b6fb-bd6a42fa1bcb.jpg?1649743811|https://scryfall.com/card/snc/61/sleep-with-the-fishes?utm_source=api>`
+   Enchant creature

+   When "Sleep with the Fishes" enters the battlefield, tap enchanted creature and create a 1/1 blue Fish creature token with "This creature is unblockable."

+   Enchanted creature doesn't untap during its controller's untap step.

 :mtgtip:`Wiretapping<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/5/859ed6fc-1f9a-428d-82d8-8e4b5bae6d5a.jpg?1649362529|https://scryfall.com/card/snc/65/wiretapping?utm_source=api>`
    Hideaway 5 (When this enchantment enters the battlefield, look at the top five cards of your library, exile one face down, then put the rest on the bottom in a random order.)